David Irving: The Destruction of Dresden

-Irving tried to join the Royal Air Force, but was deemed to be medically unfit.
+Irving tried to join the Royal Air Force (RAF), but was deemed to be medically unfit.

 After serving in 1959 as editor of the University of London Carnival Committee's journal, instead of doing national service, Irving left for West Germany, where he worked as a steelworker in a Thyssen AG steel works in the Ruhr area and learned the German language.
-He then moved to Spain, where he worked as a clerk at an air base.
+He then moved to Francoist Spain, where he worked as a clerk at an air base.

-By 1962 he was engaged in writing a series of 37 articles on the Allied bombing campaign, Und Deutschlands Städte starben nicht ("And Germany's Cities Did Not Die"), for the German boulevard journal Neue Illustrierte.
+By 1962 Irving was engaged to write a series of 37 articles on the Allied bombing campaign, Und Deutschlands Städte starben nicht ("And Germany's Cities Did Not Die"), for the German boulevard journal Neue Illustrierte.
 These were the basis for his first book, The Destruction of Dresden (1963), in which he examined the Allied bombing of Dresden in February 1945.
-By the 1960s, a debate about the morality of the carpet bombing of German cities and civilian population had already begun, especially in the United Kingdom.
+By the 1960s, a debate about the morality of the carpet bombing of German cities and civilian population had begun, especially in the United Kingdom.
 There was consequently considerable interest in Irving's book, which was illustrated with graphic pictures, and it became an international best-seller.

 In the first edition, Irving's estimates for deaths in Dresden were between 100,000 and 250,000 – notably higher than most previously published figures.
 These figures became widely accepted in many standard reference works.
 In later editions of the book over the next three decades, he gradually adjusted the figure downwards to 50,000–100,000.
-According to Richard J. Evans at the 2000 libel trial that Irving brought against Deborah Lipstadt, Irving based his estimates of the dead of Dresden on the word of one individual who provided no supporting documentation, used a document forged by the Nazis, and described one witness who was a urologist as Dresden's Deputy Chief Medical Officer.
+According to the historian Richard J. Evans, at the 2000 libel trial that Irving brought against Deborah Lipstadt, Irving based his estimates of the dead of Dresden on the word of one individual who provided no supporting documentation, used a document forged by the Nazis, and described one witness who was a urologist as Dresden's Deputy Chief Medical Officer.
 The doctor later complained about being misidentified by Irving, and further, that he, the doctor, was only repeating rumours about the death toll.
 According to an investigation by Dresden City Council in 2008, casualties at Dresden were estimated as 22,700–25,000 dead.